Molt/ue4-vive-modular-pawn-bp/README.md

 ## Overview
 There are a number of different input approaches used with the HTC Vive motion controller.
 This project is to provide a modular system which will allow a pawn to support these approaches, along with a set of utility functions to allow simple implementation of interactive items in the environment.

-Ultimately there are to be two parallel versions, one in pure Blueprint and one using C++ as a base, and each of which will have a series of simple VR demos showing the interactivity principles being implemented.
+There are two parallel versions of this project, one using pure Blueprints and one using C++.
+This is the Blueprint version, the C++ version is available [here](https://github.com/Molt/ue4-vive-modular-pawn-cpp/).

 ## Current Status
 I'm migrating my existing work over to this repository.